Nemin32/Nemin32.github.io/_drafts/folklore2.md

 it might require a bit of scrolling, you'll eventually find peculiar comments talking about games you might have heard about, but aren't sure what they exactly are.
-Names like SligStorm and The Brutal Ballad of Fangus Klot get thrown around, yet the meaning behind these names are mostly lost to myths and accidental misinformation.
+Names like SligStorm and The Brutal Ballad of Fangus Klot get brought up.
+Some fans might even reply with varying levels of excitement if you ask them about these, yet the meaning behind them are mostly lost to myths and accidental misinformation.

+I would like to make one thing clear before we proceed.
+When I write "OWI" in this article, I mean the company who released AO/AE and who later reorganized and teamed up with JAW.
+While some might think this is a moot point as the company is still the same, I'd reassure these people, that it is not.
+The founders and name might still be the same, but OWI has greatly changed both in size and composition over the years and blaming (or praising) the new team for the old one's decisions is foolish.

 So, what are these projects?
 Why do people still bring them up after close to one and a half decade and where have they heard about them?
 Let's find out.